 Leadership & Governance

-The CHIA Partnership Board (CPB) is the overall governance body comprised of HISA, ACHI and HIMAA.
+The CHIA Board (CB) is the overall governance body comprised of HISA, ACHI and HIMAA.
 Provides the oversight function for running the CHIA program.
 Responsible for matters such as formal partnership agreements, strategic direction, certification quality standards and program viability.
-All 3 organisations have an equal number of votes and a quorum of 1 person from each organisation is required.
+All three (3) organisations have an equal number of votes, which sits with the appointed Organisations Board representative.
 Financial responsibility for the program lies with HISA Board.

 The CHIA Board is made up of: